nette/tester/readme.md

 - `Assert::match($pattern, $value)` - Compares result using regular expression or mask.
 - `Assert::matchFile($file, $value)` - Compares result using regular expression or mask sorted in file.
 - `Assert::count($count, $value)` - Reports an error if number of items in $value is not $count.
+- `Assert::command($command, $exitCode)` - Reports an error if exit code does not match.
+Returns the command output.

 Testing exceptions: